jameskokoska/MaterialWebsite/README.md

 # Material Website
-A website designed and programmed to follow material guidelines as fast as possible as a challenge.
+Designed and programmed in less than an hour, as a challenge.
+Designed to follow material guidelines.
 ## Features
 * Read data from an a database array (located in ```data.js```)
 * Follows material guidelines and colours